Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 1. Don’t force adoption.
 Keep the old box right next to the new one for 2-3 weeks minimum.

-2. Move slowly.
-Turn off the auto-cycle initially.
+2. Turn off auto-cycling initially.
 Let your cat investigate at their own pace.

 3. Use familiar litter.
-Don’t change litter brands at the same time as introducing the new box.
+Don’t change litter brands at the same time.

-5. If the cat absolutely refuses after 4+ weeks: Some cats reject enclosed globe designs.
-The MeowWant or Neakasa M1 open-top alternatives have higher acceptance rates for box-rejection cases.
+4. If the cat absolutely refuses after 4+ weeks: Some cats reject enclosed globe designs.
 See our alternatives guide.

 Problem 7: Strong Odor Inside the Globe

-1. Empty the waste drawer (most owners need to do this every 2-7 days depending on cat count)
+1. Empty the waste drawer (every 2-7 days depending on cat count)

 2. Replace the carbon filter — they typically last 2-3 months

-3. Do a full deep clean monthly: empty all litter, wipe the globe interior with white vinegar solution, rinse thoroughly, fully dry before refilling
+3. Do a full deep clean monthly: empty all litter, wipe the globe interior with white vinegar solution, rinse, dry before refilling

 Preventive Maintenance Checklist